BenSheridanEdwards/Makers_Bank_TechTest_Ruby/README.md

 - Transaction Data, including the date, transaction type, and remaining balance.
 - A printed statement, showcasing all the processed transactions for the account, shown in reverse chromological order.

-To achieve this, I've separated my code into three distinct classes, with single responsibilities would be best.
+To achieve this, I've separated my code into three distinct classes, each with as close to a single responsibility as I felt would be practical.

 Account = Deals with the balance, whilst supplying the client's data to the other classes.